SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 ## Background: The Timers on Dx-series parts
 This applies to the DA, DB, and in overwhelming liklihood, the DD-series as well.
 These timers are, with very few changes, the same "modern" timers introduced on the tinyAVR 0/1-series, and featured on the megaAVR 0-series (including the ATmega4809 on the Nano Every) and tinyAVR 2-series.
 The megaAVR 0-series parts are all supported by @MCUdude's MegaCoreX [Hans/MCUdude](https://github.com/MCUdude)'s excellent [MegaCoreX](https://github.com/MCUdude/MegaCoreX).

 ### TCA0 - Type A 16-bit Timer with 3/6 PWM channels
 This timer is the crown jewel of the modern AVR devices, as far as timers go.
 It can be operated in two very different modes.
 The default mode on startup is "Normal" or `SINGLE` mode - it acts as a single 16-bit timer with 3 output compare channels.
 It can count in either direction, and can also be used as an event counter (ie, effectively "clocked" off the event), is capable of counting up or down, generating PWM in single and dual slope modes, and has 7-output prescaler.
 For most use cases, a TCA in SINGLE mode is on the same level as the classic avr 16-bit Timers, only with more outputs (especially for 8-bit PWM) - the newly added features aren't ones that are particularly relevant for Arduino users.
 In this mode, TCA0 can generate events or interrupts on compare match for each channel (independently), as well as on an overflow.

 The Type A timer can be also be set to split mode to get six 8-bit PWM channels (this is how it is configured for analogWrite() PWM in megaTinyCore.
 In split mode the high and low bytes of the timer count `TCA0.SINGLE.CNT` register becomes `TCA.SPLIT.LCNT` and `TCA.SPLIT.LCNT`; likewise the period and compare registers *in SINGLE mode, these are 16-bit registers; accessing them uses the temporary register.
 In SPLIT mode, they are 8-bit registers!*.
+Unlike the TCB in PWM mode, this works correctly.
 The count frequency of the two "halves" of the timer is always the same.
 However, the HPER and LPER registers can be used to adjust the period (that is, the period of high and low half can be independently adjusted).
 So, for the frequency of the PWM - albeit at a cost in resolution. he periods can be adjusted independently: Assuming 20MHz, prescaler 64 (default configuration), one could be generating 1.225 kHz PWM with period of 255 (LPER=254 - the default) on three channels, and PWM with frequency of 2 kHz with period of 156 (HPER=155) on the other three channels.

 In megaTinyCore 2.2.6 and earlier and DxCore 1.3.0 and earlier, all digitalWrite() calls to pins that are output to in split mode will result in PWM being turned off on whichever pin normally corresponds to that channel (that is, if it has been remapped to a different pin, it will get turned off there), and no mechanism was provided to disable that. megaTinyCore 2.2.7 and DxCore 1.3.1 provide takeOverTCA0() and takeOverTCA1() (DxCore only).
 Calling those functions will tell analogWrite()/digitalWrite()/etc functions to "forget about" that timer.
 PWM will not be altered, turned on, or turned off by functions supplied by the core.
 The

 There are a few examples of using TCA0 to generate PWM at specific frequencies and duty cycles in the document on [Taking over TCA0](TakingOverTCA0.md)